 Note: For stay-at-home moms who have a young child at home, consider implementing a mini-reset earlier in the day.
 In our house, if my son has had a particularly enthusiastic morning of play, I will do a mid-afternoon reset.
 This way only the new mess will need to be cleaned up during the evening tidy.

+Why should we clean our homes daily?
+Because a little bit of work each day—just a handful of consistent habits, really—is all it takes to stay on top of things.
 And that’s the secret that tidy moms know.
-A little bit of work each day—just a handful of consistent habits, really—is all it takes to stay on top of things.
-You really can do it.

 These habits changed my life because even when I mess up and don’t keep up with them every day (which is more often than I’d like), it does not take long to get everything back to a manageable level.
 And that feeling?
 Totally amazing.

 And you can have that amazing feeling, too!
 Because with these six simple daily habits you can keep your home clean.
 Pinky promise.

 Want even more inspiration?
 Like our Facebook page for daily inspiration and join the Clutter Fighters private decluttering Facebook group where we cheer each other on in our journey to conquer the chaos!

 You Might Also Like:

 - Declutter for a Move: How to Save Time and Money

 - How to Get Motivated to Declutter When You’re Overwhelmed

 - Clutter Debt: What You Need to Know About Your Space Budget